DextroSec/letsupload-XSS/README.md

 # letsupload-XSS
-A simple xss, simmlar to the anonfiles xss but its letsupload.cc XSS
+A simple xss, simmlar to the anonfiles xss but on the domain letsupload.cc

 # how to install